DavidLeeds/hashmap/README.md

 hashmap_init(&map, hashmap_hash_string, strcmp);
 ```

-Note that any memory associated with map values is not managed by the map, so you may need to free this before calling `hashmap_cleanup()`.
+Note that memory associated with map keys and values is not managed by the map, so you may need to free this before calling `hashmap_cleanup()`.
 Keys are often stored in the same structure as the value, but it is possible to have the map manage key memory allocation internally, by calling `hashmap_set_key_alloc_funcs()`.

 ### Value insertion and access